daos-stack/daos/docs/admin/fabrics.md

 !!! note
-    On dual-socket DAOS servers with two InfiniBand NICs, the second InfiniBand NIC also has an IP-over-IB interface, address and name (which is used by the DAOS engines).
+    On dual-socket DAOS servers with two InfiniBand NICs, the second InfiniBand NIC also has an IP-over-IB interface, address, and name (which are used by the DAOS engines).
-    By default the DAOS control plane (`daos_server` process) binds to 0.0.0.0, so it listens on all network interfaces.
+    By default, the DAOS control plane (`daos_server` process) binds to 0.0.0.0, so it listens on all network interfaces.
     To limit the control plane to a specific interface, the `control_iface:` setting in the `daos_server.yml` configuration file can be used.